 The Singles Ministry enjoys serving and socializing together throughout the year as we study God’s Word.
 All are welcome.

 In the Disciples class we work together to interpret and understand the scriptures by encouraging conversations with each other.
 All participants are invited to share their knowledge and life experiences to help us reach a deeper understanding of God’s Word.
 In addition to Sunday morning class, social gatherings outside of church help us to provide a stronger support group.
 We welcome anyone who would like to come and experience the new and fresh approach to learning the Disciple Class way.

 S.A.L.T.
 (Studying and Learning Together)

 Class meets in room 201.

-This class is till forming their identity, it is an exciting time to visit this group!
-At the moment, they are studying from the book by Oswald Chambers “Studies in the Sermon on the Mount: God’s Character and the Believer’s Conduct.
+This class is our newest church school offering for adults at FCPC.
+It’s a fun time to be a part of this new group!
+At the moment, they are studying from the book by Oswald Chambers “Studies in the Sermon on the Mount: God’s Character and the Believer’s Conduct.”

 Inquirers Class – What Is A Presbyterian? – Led by Cliff Stewart, this class meets in the office area across from the Faith Hall.
 This study session lasts approximately five weeks and is offered periodically throughout the year.
 Watch the Pew Sheet for each session.
 A great opportunity to visit with Cliff Stewart and learn about FCPC and the Presbyterian Church (USA).